CS2613-WI24-FR01B/exploration-activity-2-maddiemaclean/Library Overview.md

 ## Question 2.What is the package/library
 ### 2a.
 What purpose does it serve?

 Turtle offers a visual interface for users.
 It works as a drawing board and by using commands such as turtle.left(),turtle.forward() and turtle.right() we can move the turtle around.
+This can be used to make simple drawings but in more complex cases can graph out mathmatical functions like quadratic equations or the fibanacci sequence.

 ### 2b.
 How do you use it

 I made a program that lets the user input a shape, color and size and the program will draw that shape then fill it in with that color.
 Turtle also allows us to have a GUI to accept user input which I also took advantage of.
+You can draw any of the following shapes, squares, circles, stars, triangles and a spiral and color them in with a variety of different colors.
+You can allow adjust the size of the shape by inserting the number of pixels you want it to be.

 ## Question 3.
 What are the functionalities of the package/library?